top of page

 Land rights

-Financing bankability
+Financing bankability / value

-Lender concerns
+Lender discomfort

 EPC delivery

-Interface risk
+Interface risk and scope gap

 COD / capex